Ambedkar International Center: Vision

 This results in a bias towards a nostalgic and celebratory view of Hinduism.
-Scholars such as Kancha Illiah have argued that Dalit practices do not fall within the umbrella of Hinduism, and that Hindu practices have stemmed from the oppression of Dalit communities, where and all aspects of dalitbahujan social life are denied respect.
+Scholars such as Kancha Illiah have argued that Dalit practices do not fall within the umbrella of Hinduism, and that Hindu practices have stemmed from the oppression of Dalit communities, where and all aspects of Dalit-Bahujan social life are denied respect.

 According to AIC, caste is also downplayed within these Hindu practices, as is clear from the argument a 'Hindu supremacist' organisation made in an injection in the Cisco caste discrimination case, that the State could not interfere in such matters, "effectively claiming impunity for bigotry in the name of religious freedom."

 History and organization

 Ambedkar International Center is part of a coalition of American Ambedkarite Organizations which have been active in the anti-caste lobbying for over two decades in America.
 The civil-rights organization was formed in the United States in June 2012, to strengthen unity among scheduled castes, scheduled tribes and other backward classes.